BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (7), February 4, 2021

+* Printing: The seed export menu now includes "Print Seed Backup..."
+* Moved from exporting 1-of-1 SSKR ByteWords to exporting (and importing plain ByteWords for seeds).
+    * The Seed Export menu now contains "Copy as ByteWords".
+    * The Import section of the New Seed (+) menu now contains Import Existing Seed as ByteWords.

 ### 1.0 (6), January 30, 2021

 * Fixed a crashing bug found just after the previous release, which happened when saving a newly-created seed.